nadult/FreeFT/readme.md

 ## Building
-For compilation, G++ in version 4.8 is required or Clang 3.5 (many C++11 features are used), and following libraries:
+For compilation, G++ in version 4.9 is required or Clang 3.4 (many C++14 features are used), and following libraries:

-* GLFW, libpng, zlib, OpenAL, mpg123, libzip:
-	these should be available in your distro's package repositories

 * libfwk (included as submodule):
 	[http://github.com/nadult/libfwk](http://github.com/nadult/libfwk)
+    This library also depends on few other libs (SDL2, libogg, libvorbis, freetype2)

+* zlib, OpenAL, mpg123, libzip:
+	these should be available in your distro's package repositories

 ## Running
 To run this program, resources from original Fallout Tactics are required.